-Hidden Figures: The Untold Story That’s Long Overdue
+Hidden Figures: One Of Many Stories That’s Long Overdue

 The movie is about the United States race against Russia to put a man in space.
 To get there first, NASA found untapped talent in a group of African-American female mathematicians that served as the brains behind one of the greatest operations in U.S. history.

 Based on the unbelievably true-life stories of three of these women, known as “human computers,” we follow these women as they quickly rose the ranks of NASA alongside many of history’s greatest minds specifically tasked with calculating the momentous launch of astronaut John Glenn into orbit, and guaranteeing his safe return.
 Dorothy Vaughn, Mary Jackson, and Katherine Johnson crossed all gender, race, and professional lines while their brilliance and firmly cemented them into U.S. history as true American heroes.

 The film is based upon the non-fiction book by Morgot Lee Shutterly.
 In 2013, Shutterly, who’s dad worked for NASA, founded The Human Computer Project, an organization whose mission is to archive the work of all of the women who worked as computers and mathematicians in the early days of the National Advisory Committee for Aeronautics (NACA) and the National Aeronautics and Space Administration (NASA).
 She sold the rights to her book in 2014 and the rest is history.